Graph and wreath products of cellular automata: Introduction

+Here, \emph{acting without $A$-cancellation} is a technical notion, which roughly means that the occurrences of some patterns, with some chosen ``weights'' in $A$, do not exhibit cancellation in $A$ along any sequence of translations.
+A reference on wreath products is \cite{BhMoMaNe06}.

-Here, ``$A$ithfulness'' means roughly that the trace subshift (what you can see at the origin along $G$-orbits) has no cancellation w.r.t.\ the group $A$, although we allow a bit more freedom than this (see Definition~\ref{def:Aithful}).
-We complement this result with many examples of groups that act $A$ithfully by automorphisms, obtaining for example that the groups $A \wr \Z^d$ and $A \wr F_d$ are in $\mathcal{G}$ for any abelian $A$ and $d \in \N$.
+We complement this result with many examples of groups that act without $A$-cancellation by automorphisms, obtaining for example that the groups $A \wr \Z^d$ and $A \wr F_d$ are in $\mathcal{G}$ for any finite abelian group $A$ and $d \in \N$.

-While $A$ithfulness is the precisely the notion needed for wreath products, in all our concrete examples we deduce $A$ithfulness from the stronger property of ``strong faithfulness''.
-This property is implied by having a sunny-side-up subquotient, and if $G$ is finitely-generated it implies that some point visits some clopen set just once in a horoball (see Definition~\ref{def:StronglyFaithful}).
+While lack of $A$-cancellation is precisely the notion needed (in our construction) for wreath products, in all our concrete examples we deduce it from the stronger property of \emph{unique visits} (see Definition~\ref{def:StronglyFaithful}), which may be of independent interest.